 The Mentality of the Unchurched

-The Holy Spirit who empowers the Gospel was given to the church through the obedience of the Son.
-He is the Comforter who stands with the Christian to give him power and enables him for the impossible task of witnessing, against an unbelieving world, for a kingdom that no man alive has ever seen.
-The kingdom of God does not advance apart from the Holy Spirit empowering the very people who have been redeemed to be a part of it.
-It is the very purpose of creation and redemption: that these people, whose names have been written in the Lamb's Book of Life even before Genesis 1, would come to God as His own children, born of His will, to behold His glory.
+Let us bow our hearts before this wondrous truth: the Holy Spirit, Who alone empowers the Gospel, was graciously given to the Church through the perfect, obedient sacrifice of the Son.
+He is the promised Comforter, Who stands in constant fellowship with the beleaguered Christian to impart strength and to enable him for the impossible task of true witness, setting his face against a heedless, unbelieving world, and testifying of a Kingdom that no mortal man has ever yet gazed upon with his natural eye.
+Be it known that the Kingdom of God doth not advance by the devices of men, but solely through the effectual power of the Holy Spirit, equipping the very people who have been redeemed to be participants in this grand design.
+This, then, is the very purpose of Creation and the glorious mystery of Redemption: that these elect people, whose names were written in the Lamb’s Book of Life before the dawn of Genesis 1, should be called forth to come to God as His own, true children, born not of the will of the flesh, but of His sovereign will, that they might be ushered into the eternal presence to behold His unutterable glory for all ages to come.
+To Him be the praise of the whole earth!

 The Creed of the Unchurched.